tw-wuqian/infra-as-code-lab-exercise/README.md

 terraform apply
 ```

-Once the script has completed it should return the load balancer address in the output.
-After a minute or so if you access the URL you should be able to hopefully see the demo website.

-You should also log in to the AWS console and have a look at the resources that were created (e.g. EC2, ASG, LB, VPC, etc).
+Once the script has completed it should return the Terraform output data.
+You should also log in to the AWS console and have a look at the resources that were created.

 Run the following command to view the resources that Terraform created: